sahil11129/Projects/TZ Assets/PII extraction - Fine-tuned Models using Watson NLP.md

 Now let's run the trained models with testing data, Here testing data is a sentence from test data which we generate before.

 ![Sire-Result](Screenshots/Sire_Result.png)

+As per the above result, fine-tuned Sire model can identify all trained custom PII entities as SocialSecurityNumber, CreditCardNumber, Name, employee_id, degree_level, filed_of_study and,salary.